alitet01/etc/README.md

 * Some platforms have `pip3` instead of `pip` and `python3` instead of `python` commands

-* To see sync results in web interface You have to reload page

 * Syncronize target clients, projects, tasks with source first before copy time entries Time entries may have links to this objects ids

-* Wait at list 30 seconds after copy time entries for changes to take effect
+* Wait at list 30 seconds after copying objects for changes to take effect.
+Then to see results in web interface You have to reload page.

 * Copy time entries dates cover the period from date_from 00:00 Your time till date_till 23:59 Your time.
 It is better to set Timezone UTC+00 in user profile for the user